119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 The Role of Specialized Recycling Facilities

-In developed countries like Canada and the USA, specialized car scrapyards play an important role in scrapping electric and hybrid cars.
-These scrapyards focus on safely removing batteries, recovering valuable metals, and processing non-recyclable materials.
+In developed countries like Canada and the USA, specialized car scrapping facilities play an important role in scrapping electric and hybrid cars.
+These specialized scrapyards are equipped to safely remove batteries, recover valuable metals, and handle non-recyclable waste responsibly.

-Scrapping an electric or hybrid car costs more than scrapping a gas-powered car.
-The high cost comes from the need for skilled labor, specialized tools, and strict handling of materials. - Transportation Costs
+Recycling an electric or hybrid car costs more than scrapping a gas-powered car.
+The high cost comes from the need for skilled labor, specialized tools, and strict handling of materials.

-High voltage Lithium-ion batteries are categorized as dangerous goods and make their transportation costly.
-Special packaging and permits are required to move these batteries to recycling centers. - Labor Costs
+High-voltage Lithium-ion batteries are categorized as dangerous goods and make their transportation costly.
+Special packaging and permits are required to move these batteries to recycling centers.

 Processing batteries and recovering rare metals involves advanced technology, which increases recycling costs.
 However, the recovered materials often offset some of these expenses.